SeaFalcon/lol-match-history-search/README.md

-# Leagu Of Legends Match History Search Engine
+# League Of Legends Match History Search Engine

 Search Engine for League of Legneds Match History.